proletariatgames/unreal.hx/README.md

   // override native C++ function override function Tick(deltaTime:Float32) : Void {
-  }
+    super.Tick(deltaTime); // call super functions
+    trace('Hello, World!'); // all traces are redirected to Unreal's Log trace('Warning', 'Some Warning'); // and it supports Warning, Error and Fatal as well }

   // tell Unreal to call our Tick function